Beaumaris Zoo Gate, Patrick Hall 2002

 Frequently Asked Questions

-There are many reasons why Hobart City Council should be engaged in public art activity.
+There are many reasons why the City of Hobart should be engaged in public art activity.
 Local government is the responsible authority for much of the planning and development of our urban infrastructure including open and public space development, provision of facilities and services at a local level and overseeing of private, retail and other commercial development.
-In broad terms Council's role is about improving and enhancing quality of life for residents, ratepayers and visitors to Hobart.
-Council therefore thinks carefully about public spaces and about the processes by which these spaces are shaped.
+In broad terms the City's role is about improving and enhancing quality of life for residents, ratepayers and visitors to Hobart.
+The City therefore thinks carefully about public spaces and about the processes by which these spaces are shaped.
 Public art and artists can make a valuable contribution to the built and natural environment by celebrating, marking and revealing aspects of a community, its history, its character and its aspirations.
 A strong sense of place, identity and community invariably makes Hobart attractive to live in, work in and to visit.

-Hobart City Council allocates $100,000 annually from its capital works budget to public art.
+The City of Hobart allocates $100,000 annually to public art.
 This budget does not include the staff costs and will not be allocated to significant conservation of historic monuments.
 It may be allocated in a number of ways: as a series of small projects or one or two large projects.
-Sometimes funds from other areas of Council are contributed to developing public art that is linked to infrastructure or events, for example Artbike racks and Taste Festival banners.
+Sometimes funds from other areas of the City are contributed to developing public art that is linked to infrastructure or events, for example Artbike racks and Taste Festival banners.

 Once a public art project has been identified, agreed to and a budget allocated, the process for commissioning a public artwork follows a logical series of stages.
 Agreement and sign-off at critical points in the process occur to enable all parties to move forward to the next stage and ultimately to successful completion of the project.
 The major sign-off points will involve recommendations being put forward by the Public Art Special Committee to the relevant Standing Committee and to Hobart City Council for final sign-off.
 The minor sign-off points are the responsibility of the Public Art Coordinator.

-The Public Art Special Committee oversees all Hobart City Council public art projects and policy matters related to the Public Art Program, Public Art Masterplan and Annual Public Art Plans.
-Current membership of the Committee consists of several Aldermen, relevant Council staff and nominated art professionals from the Hobart community.
+The Public Art Special Committee oversees all City of Hobart public art projects and policy matters related to the Public Art Program, Public Art Masterplan and Annual Public Art Plans.
+Current membership of the Committee consists of several Aldermen, relevant staff and nominated art professionals from the Hobart community.

 The Public Art Coordinator provides strong advocacy, undertakes long-term planning for public art and ensures good management which is essential to Hobart achieving an effective public art program.
 This position is also responsible for the strategic planning and day to day coordination of all matters to do with public art.